 Some dogs may exhibit fearful or reactive behavior when encountering loud noises, unfamiliar people, or animals during walks.

-In extreme cases, this could lead to excessive barking, pulling on the leash, or even running away.
+This could lead to excessive barking, pulling on the leash, or even running away.

 To address this challenge, start by desensitizing your dog through positive reinforcement training techniques such as clicker training and gradually exposing them to triggers in controlled environments.